woodyk/pii/README.md

 python pii.py path/to/document.pdf --labels email phone --json
 ```

-## Dependencies

-- `pytesseract`: for OCR operations
-- `requests`: for making HTTP requests to fetch webpage content
-- `beautifulsoup4`: for parsing HTML and extracting text
-- `pandas`: for processing Excel files
-- `pdfplumber`: for extracting text from PDF files
-- `python-docx`: for working with Word documents
-- `mss`: for capturing screenshots
-- `python-speech-recognition`: for transcribing audio files

-Additional dependencies can be found in the `requirements.txt` file.

 ## Contributing

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss potential changes.